-I want to bring this issue to everyone’s attention because eggs are not safe to can at home.
-Bacteria will grow and you may not even see it in the jars when eggs are canned at home.
+I want to bring this issue to everyone’s attention because eggs aren’t safe to can at home.
+Bacteria will grow and you’ll have a tough time seeing it in the jars when eggs are canned at home.
 Now, I am not talking about pickled eggs, which are safe for storage in the refrigerator for a short period of time only.

 Please don’t water bath or pressure can eggs.
 Call your local extension service if you still think you can “can” your own eggs.
 If the food item you have a question about canning yourself isn’t listed on your local extension service it is more than likely unsafe to process at home.

 Yes, you can freeze eggs, but personally, I don’t want to fill my freezer with eggs.
-The texture will not be the same with frozen eggs if you try eating them thawed right out of the freezer, but they would work for baking.
+The texture won’t be the same with frozen eggs if you try eating them thawed right out of the freezer.
+They would work for baking.
 I get nervous about the electricity going out.
 I can only imagine trying to get rid of those thawed eggs in a power outage.